Hotmoka/hotmoka/tutorial/Takamaka.md

 `store` is where the Hotmoka-Tendermint app stores its state, containing the storage objects created in blockchain, such as our `Person` object.

-There are two log files that can be useful, to inspect what occurs in a our Hotmoka-Tendermint app.
+There is a log file that can be useful to inspect what occurs in a our Hotmoka-Tendermint app.
 Namely, `tendermint.log` contains the log of Tendermint itself.
 It can be interesting to inspect which blocks are committed and when: